Table of Contents

-Look at it this way, if you go to the gym and you do two reps with a dumbbell every day and every day you increase the dumbbell weight by 10lbs, are you going to build muscle?
+If you go to the gym and you do two reps with a dumbbell every day and increase the dumbbell weight by 10lbs, are you going to build muscle?

 Now, if you go to the gym every day and do two reps with a dumbbell one day, four reps with the same dumbbell the second day, and gradually increase your reps for two weeks, and then increase your dumbbell weight and go back to two reps, you are going to slowly build strength and gain muscle.

 In addition to weight pulling or sled pulling, other activities that can help to bulk up your Pit Bull include:

 - Walking that gradually becomes running

-- Swimming – this is a great way to provide low impact exercise that increases stamina
+- Swimming – this is a great way to provide low-impact exercise that increases stamina

 - Walking through boggy land – this provides resistance while your dog walks and helps to build muscle

 When bulking up your Pit Bull, always keep your dog’s health and happiness in mind.
 This means taking every other day to allow your dog to rest.
 It means always training under the supervision of an educated trainer and a veterinarian.
 It means listening to your dog.
 Don’t let your desire to bulk up your Pit Bull override his health.